ngokevin/transonic/README.md

-Marketplace editorial and curation tools.
-This tool is used to maintain the Feed for the Firefox Marketplace.
+The frontend for the editorial and curation tools for the Firefox Marketplace.
+Used to manage the content of the Marketplace Feed.

 - [Marketplace frontend documentation](https://marketplace-frontend.readthedocs.org)
 - [Marketplace documentation](https://marketplace.readthedocs.org)